 Founded in 1843, The Economist is an English-language weekly news magazine that is edited in London, UK.
 The current editor is Zanny Minton Beddoes.
 According to their about page The Economist “is neither right nor left but a blend of the two, drawing on the classical liberalism of the 19th century and coming from what we like to call the radical centre.”

 Funded by / Ownership

 The Economist is owned by the Economist Group, which is a British multinational media company.
-The Economist Group is primary owned by the Cadbury, Rothschild, Schroder, Layton and Agnelli families.
-The Economist is funded through subscriptions, advertising and sponsored content generate revenue for the Economist.
+The Economist Group is primarily owned by the Cadbury, Rothschild, Schroder, Layton, and Agnelli families.
+The Economist is funded through subscriptions, advertising, and sponsored content generate revenue for the Economist.

 Analysis / Bias